 Working from hindsight, knowing about an event that comes a bit later, and now being aware of the role of daughters of rulers/kings/high priests/princes of the congregation, this is what I think happened.
 I’m already in over my head, but here goes.

 The Books of the Maccabees tell us that the children of Onias III were held as hostages by Antiochus Epiphanes, the Greek king bent on destroying the Jews.
 After years of war, when the Jews had won back their right to rule their nation again under Judas’ brother Jonathan, one of the first things Jonathan does is release the hostages and captives.
-We first hear of Onias IV, heir to the Oniad High Priesthood, in this same section where Jonathan, as told by I Maccabees and Josephus.
+We first hear of Onias IV, heir to the Oniad High Priesthood, in this same section where Jonathan released the captives, as told by I Maccabees and Josephus.
 But Onias IV does not become the next High Priest, as was his due.
 No reason is definitively given but during the same time frame Jonathan is “killed by treachery” which would leave the door open for Onias IV…one would think…But that is not what happened.
 Jonathan’s younger brother Simon was made the High Priest for life and for his House to become the dynastic High Priestly House…by the priests of Jerusalem.
+So, what happened?

-I think that when Simon and his House were given the High Priesthood “until a Prophet should come” it was because he married a daughter of Onias III…it would have been her due as the daughter of the last ruler to marry the next ruler…and because Simon was a member of the heroic family/house that saved them all from the Greeks.
-That left Onias IV with no path to the High Priesthood and he took off for Egypt.
+I think that when Simon and his House were given the High Priesthood “until a Prophet should come” it was because he married a daughter of Onias III…it would have been her due as the daughter of the last ruler to marry the next ruler…and because Simon was a member of the heroic family/priestly house that saved them all from the Greeks.
+That left Onias IV with no path to the High Priesthood, and he took off for Egypt.
 It would have been helpful if not necessary for Simon to have the High Priest’s daughter by his side at his coronation…as David had to have Michal daughter of Saul by his side.
 She is the elephant in the room.
 (See www.jewishvirtuallibrary, Jewish History.org, Jewish Women’s Archives)

 A High Priest’s Daughter